What is the Age of Sexual Consent in NSW?

 Sexual Touching

-Under section 66, if an individual is found guilty of sexually touching a child aged 10-16 or procured another person to do so is liable to a maximum penalty of 10 years imprisonment.
+Under section 66, if an individual is found guilty of sexually touching a child aged 10-16 or procuring another person to do so, they are liable to a maximum penalty of 10 years imprisonment.

 If the child is under the age of 10, the offender is liable for up to 16 years of imprisonment.